Marvel Future Avengers: Production

 Marvel Future Avengers was first announced in February 2017 for broadcast on Disney's Dlife satellite channel the following summer.
 The series' premiere date, cast and staff were later confirmed the following May.
 Yūzō Satō, the director of Marvel Anime: Iron Man, was announced as the series director, with Takahiro Umehara providing the character designs.
-Ryū King, the lead writer on 2014's Marvel Disk Wars: The Avengers, returned to write Marvel Future Avengers; the Disk Wars voice cast also reprise their respective roles.
+Ryū King, the lead writer on 2014's Marvel Disk Wars: The Avengers, returned to write Marvel Future Avengers; the Japanese Disk Wars voice cast also reprise their respective roles.
 In January 2018, a second season of the series was announced, which premiered in July of that same year.
 The anime was later announced for a western release via Disney+, with the first season added on February 28, 2020, and the second season on May 22, 2020.